evenstensberg/evenstensberg/README.md

 _My goal with GitHub sponsors is to be able to study and to work with OSS that is essential to the web continuing to thrive._

-Thanks for taking time to read this ♥️
+Thanks for taking time to read this, you can sponsor me [here](https://github.com/sponsors/evenstensberg) ♥️